lucaswarwick02/HOCkeR/README.md

-# hocker
+HOCkeR
-Python package for combining .hocr files and images into searchable PDFs
+Python package for combining hOCR files and images into searchable PDFs